AbhishekGit-hash/Retail-Strategy-and-Analytics/README.md

 # Retail Strategy and Analytics Project:

 ## Goal of the project
-The purpose of this project is to gain insights from the yearly transactions and customer data and understand the customers who purchase chips and their purchase behaviour from the chain of <b>retail stores</b>.
-It does this by first extracting temperature, airport, immigration and  demographic data from various datasets, perform some transformation on it and convert the data into json files using Apache Spark that can be then uploaded to a Redshift database.
-Using Apache Airflow, the json files get migrated to s3, then the data gets uploaded to Redshift, undergoes further transformation and gets loaded to normalized fact and dimension tables using a series of reusable tasks that allow for easy backfills.
-Finally, data checks are run against the data in the fact and dimension tables so as to catch any discrepancies that might be found in the data.
+The purpose of this project is to gain insights from the yearly transactions and customer data and understand the customers who purchase chips and their purchase behaviour from <b>the chain of retail stores</b>.
+The insights from this analysis will help the supermarket's strategic plan for increasing the sales of chips for upcoming years.
+The analysis will help in determining which customers segments should be targeted by the defining metrics which drives the business - total sales, store performance over the year and other drivers of sales.
+A strategic recommendation (supported by data) is presented in form of a Tableau Story which can be instrumental in upcoming category review.

 ## Use Cases
 Below are some of the use cases of the data collected: